hossam-k-ahmed/YouTube-guides-The-Root-Terminal/How to Run Your Own AI Locally (100% Private + Easy Setup)/Instructions.md

 > **(CPU):** A modern multi-core CPU with at least 4 cores is recommended.
 Higher clock speeds and multiple cores improve AI performance, especially when running models without a GPU.

-> **(RAM):** For a smooth AI experience, we recommend a minimum of 16 GB of RAM for one user.
+> **(RAM):** For a smooth AI experience, i recommend a minimum of 16 GB of RAM for one user.
 More RAM (32 GB+) allows you to run larger models or multiple processes simultaneously without slowdowns.
 Less than 16 GB may limit model sizes or performance.

 > **(GPU):** A dedicated GPU is strongly recommended for AI tasks, particularly for model training or running large models.
 NVIDIA GPUs are the most commonly supported; AMD GPUs can also work with some frameworks.
 Before proceeding, ensure your GPU drivers are up-to-date by following the official driver guides from your hardware manufacturer.
 A supported GPU can drastically improve speed and responsiveness.

 ---